seam-benchmark/SEAM/README.md

 The example jsons in the `files/configuration` directory are set to reproduce the results from the paper, as well as `run_all.sh` and `eval_all.sh` scripts.

+LLMs predictions over the benchmark instance as presented in the paper, can be found [here](https://drive.google.com/drive/folders/1d8sJIwaL-sEhycWrnwSXIT_3FnOXmxSY?usp=sharing)